KrasserKai/htwg-practical-nlp/src/pytorch_nlp/README.md

 ```

 Afterwards you can execute the Code in the Jupyter Notebook in "notebooks/pytorch_for_nlp.ipynb", which uses the modules from this package.

+If you wanna train the model you have to set the variable `TRAIN_MODEL` to `True` in the notebook.
+Otherwise it will just load the pretrained model, or throw an error if it doesn't exist.